What is a Digital Reporter? Explained.

 What is a digital reporter?

-Court reporting relies on professional skill and technology regardless of the methodology— Stenography, Voice Writing, or digital reporting.
-All three court reporting methodologies lead to the production of a final, verbatim transcript of a deposition, trial, or other legal proceeding.
+Court reporting relies on professional skill and technology regardless of the methodology.
+All court reporting methodologies lead to the production of a final, verbatim transcript of a deposition, trial, or other legal proceeding.
 So, what is a digital reporter?

-The first thing to keep in mind about a digital reporter is that their primary function is the same as other types of court reporters, including stenographers: a trained, certified professional who understands civil procedure and is present for the duration of the proceeding.
+The first thing to keep in mind about a digital reporter is that their primary function is the same as other types of court reporters: a trained, certified professional who understands civil procedure and is present for the duration of the proceeding.

 Digital reporters utilize high-performance audio recording equipment, specialized software, and other technology to capture an accurate record.